Kaycaitt/W3_Exercises/README.md

 # W3_Exercises
-Repository containing exercises for the Week 3 Workbook.
+Repository containing SQL exercises for the Week 3 Workbook.